The advice sheets below have the latest information on other business advice. If you need more advice call 01753 475111 (Regulatory Services option).

 See 'Weighing equipment for legal use' for more information.

-Nickel, lead and cadmium are considered to be undesirable contaminants in jewellery and their content is strictly controlled by the REACH Enforcement Regulations 2008 (Registration, Evaluation, Authorisation and Restriction of Chemicals).
+Nickel, lead and cadmium are considered to be undesirable contaminants in jewellery and their content is strictly controlled.

 See 'Jewellery safety: metal content' for more information.